agentrickard/domain/README.md

 Active branch is 8-x.1-x.
 Begin any forks from there.

-The underlying API is stable, and it's currently usable for acces control.
+The underlying API is stable, and it's currently usable for access control.
 The configuration supports manual editing.
 Themes should work.
 Views and Bulk Operations are not yet supported.

 Implementation Notes
 ======